alexeysas/sdc-vehicle-detection-and-tracking/writeup_template.md

 ### Sliding Window Search

 I've used sliding-window technique to find car image.
-Here is example of 96X96 windoe without overlap.
+Here is example of 96x96 window without overlap.

-![alt text][image3]
+![alt text][image4]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?